Folk rock

-Folk rock is a hybrid music genre that combines the elements of folk and rock music, which arose in the United States, Canada, and the United Kingdom in the mid-1960s.
+Folk rock is a fusion genre of rock music with heavy influences from pop, English and American folk music.
+It arose in the United States, Canada, and the United Kingdom in the mid-1960s.
 In the U.S., folk rock emerged from the folk music revival.
 Performers such as Bob Dylan and the Byrds—several of whose members had earlier played in folk ensembles—attempted to blend the sounds of rock with their pre-existing folk repertoire, adopting the use of electric instrumentation and drums in a way previously discouraged in the U.S. folk community.
 The term "folk rock" was initially used in the U.S. music press in June 1965 to describe the Byrds' music.

 The commercial success of the Byrds' cover version of Dylan's "Mr. Tambourine Man" and their debut album of the same name, along with Dylan's own recordings with rock instrumentation—on the albums Bringing It All Back Home (1965), Highway 61 Revisited (1965), and Blonde on Blonde (1966)—encouraged other folk acts, such as Simon & Garfunkel, to use electric backing on their records and new groups, such as Buffalo Springfield, to form.
 Dylan's controversial appearance at the Newport Folk Festival on 25 July 1965, where he was backed by an electric band, was also a pivotal moment in the development of the genre.

 During the late 1960s in Britain and Europe, a distinct, eclectic British folk rock style was created by Pentangle, Fairport Convention and Alan Stivell.
 Inspired by British psychedelic folk and the North American style of folk rock, British folk rock bands began to incorporate elements of traditional British folk music into their repertoire, leading to other variants, including the overtly English folk rock of the Albion Band and Celtic rock.

 Definition and etymology

-The term "folk rock" refers to the blending of elements of folk music and rock music, which arose in the U.S. and UK in the mid-1960s.
+"Folk rock" refers to the blending of elements of folk and rock music, which arose in the U.S. and UK in the mid-1960s.
 The genre was pioneered by the Byrds, who began playing traditional folk music and songs by Bob Dylan with rock instrumentation, in a style heavily influenced by the Beatles and other British Invasion bands.
-The term "folk rock" was initially coined by the U.S. music press to describe the Byrds' music in June 1965, the month in which the band's debut album was issued.
 Dylan also contributed to the creation of the genre, with his recordings utilizing rock instrumentation on the albums Bringing It All Back Home, Highway 61 Revisited, and Blonde on Blonde.

-In a broader sense, folk rock encompasses similarly inspired musical genres and movements in different regions of the world.
-Folk rock may lean more towards either folk or rock in instrumentation, playing and vocal style, and choice of material.
-While the original genre draws on music of Europe and North America, there is no clear delineation of which other culture's music might be included as influences.
+The term folk rock was coined by the journalist Eliot Tiegel, who used it in Billboard magazine on June 12, 1965.
+In his article, "Folkswinging Wave On – Courtesy of Rock Groups", Tiegel used the term principally to describe the music of the Byrds, who issued their debut album in the U.S. later that month.
+In the same article, he wrote that Billy J. Kramer, Jackie DeShannon and Sonny & Cher had all started incorporating "folk-oriented material on singles", and he listed Rising Sons, Joe and Eddie and the Lovin' Spoonful as new folk-rock acts.